bdbenton5255/blog/README.txt

-A basic blog project created using Python's Flask and SQLite.
+Fully featured blog created using Python's Flask and SQLite.